 Microwave Oatmeal

-I was practically raised instant oatmeal packets — maple and brown sugar was always my go-to!
+I was practically raised instant oatmeal packets—maple and brown sugar was always my go-to!
 And, I’ll admit I still enjoy them every now and again.
 They’re a nostalgic breakfast for me!

 You really can’t beat the convenience and how quickly they come together.
-That is, until today’s post — Microwave Oatmeal that’s nearly as easy as the packets — no more than 5 minutes of prep time!
+That is, until today’s post—Microwave Oatmeal that’s nearly as easy as the packets—no more than 5 minutes of prep time!
 And, these oats are ridiculously tasty, thick, and creamy!

 Not only is it more economical to make your own oatmeal, but also, when you ditch the packets, you can make your bowl of oats exactly how you’d like them.
 You don’t need to worry about what preservatives or chemicals may be lurking in your breakfast.

-There are three types of oats and the difference between the varieties is how much the original ‘groat’ has been processed.
+There are three types of oats and the difference between them is how much the original ‘groat’ has been processed.
 Groats are the hulled kernels of grain, and are the most unprocessed version of the whole grain.
 The more the grain is processed, the more it affects the taste, texture, and cooking times.

 For these microwave oatmeal recipes, we’re using Quick Oats.
 Quick oats are partially cooked, dried, and then rolled and pressed thinner than old-fashioned oats.
-They cook up quickly and yield a great creamy texture in that short time in the microwave.
+They cook up quickly and yield a great creamy texture in a short time in the microwave.

 Microwave Oatmeal Ingredients